Barry Evans (actor): Career

-In 1969, Evans appeared alongside Roddy McDowall in an episode of the series Journey to the Unknown entitled "The Killing Bottle", as a man planning to murder his brother for the inheritance.
+In 1969, Evans appeared alongside Roddy McDowall in an episode of the series Journey to the Unknown entitled "The Killing Bottle", as the innocent accomplice of a man planning to murder his brother for an inheritance, but who survives both brothers.

-His first significant television role was in the sitcom Doctor in the House (1969–1970), based on Richard Gordon's series of novels, which had already been turned into a feature film series.
+His first significant television role was in the sitcom Doctor in the House (1969–1970), based on Richard Gordon's novels, which had already been turned into a feature film series.
 Evans starred as the young student doctor Michael Upton, to whom Evans felt he bore no similarities.
 Following the show's success he starred in the sequel to the series, Doctor at Large (1971).
 Evans enjoyed working with his fellow actors George Layton, Geoffrey Davies, Robin Nedwell and Richard O'Sullivan, and he later described these as the best years of his life.
 Work on the "Doctor" series was extremely intense and left him no time to take on other roles; he therefore declined to appear in the later sequels.
-However, in a 1977 interview he stated that he had been "incredibly stupid" to turn the series down.
+In a 1977 interview he stated that he had been "incredibly stupid" to turn the series down.

 In 1971, Evans played the character of Eli Frome in Pete Walker's low-budget thriller Die Screaming, Marianne, alongside Susan George.
 In 1976, he had the lead role in Stanley Long's sex comedy Adventures of a Taxi Driver.
 Unlike in Here We Go Round the Mulberry Bush, in which the viewer partakes in Jamie's thoughts, Evans's character breaks the fourth wall throughout the film.
-Although the film was successful, Evans decided not to appear in the sequels, but he starred in the similarly themed Under the Doctor the same year.
+Although the film was successful, Evans decided not to appear in the sequels but he starred in the similarly themed Under the Doctor the same year.

 Evans also did some theatre work, but this did not prove financially worthwhile, and he spent several spells claiming benefits.
 He wrote to London Weekend Television, "and told them ...
 I was still alive".
 This led to what became his best-known comedy role, as Jeremy Brown in the ITV sitcom Mind Your Language (1977–1979, 1986), which was a humorous look at an evening class tutor teaching English to foreign students.
-The series was written by TV scriptwriter Vince Powell, and was adapted for American TV as What a Country! in 1986.
+The series was written by TV scriptwriter Vince Powell and was adapted for American TV as What a Country! in 1986.
 In the same year it was briefly revived in Britain for a further 13 episodes.

 Later career

 In 1982–1983, Evans played Dick Emery's trusted assistant Robin Bright in the comedy thriller series Legacy of Murder.

 By the latter half of the 1980s, Evans's youthful appearance was working against him and he found it difficult to obtain mature acting roles in keeping with his age.
 His last role was as Bazzard in the 1993 film adaptation of The Mystery of Edwin Drood.
-By the mid–1990s, Evans was working as a minicab driver in Leicestershire.
+By the mid-1990s, Evans was working as a minicab driver in Leicestershire.